lutimoth/Tourism-Forecasting/README.md

 # Tourism Forecasting Project

 Forecasting tourism and visitor can be challenging for a variety of reasons but accurate forecasts could give governments and industry a great indicator to economic health.
 As we exit the COVID-19 Pandemic, rapidly adapting time series models are even more important as data can be heavily skewed.
+We want to give the best predictions that we can so we can properly support the hospitality industry and meet a government's needs for security.
 In this capstone, I walk through the different steps of how I created a myriad of time series models and how I managed each one.

 Some notes on the project: